-In the absence of feeling, I rely on observation.
-In the absence of observation, I rely on evidence.
-In the absence of evidence, I rely on experience (mine and others).
-In the absence of experience, I turn to life’s cheat sheet called facts.
+With the absence of feeling, I rely on observation.
+Nothing to observe, I go to the evidence.
+With the lack of evidence, I rely on experience (mine and others).
+Without experience, I’ll turn to a life cheat sheet called facts.

-Relying on facts is the most difficult way to make a decision because you must be equipped with the ability to synthesize information.
+Relying on facts is the most challenging way to make a decision because you must be equipped to synthesize information.

-Our society, here in the U.S., has moved away from providing students the tools to achieve synthesis, which is considered the highest level of learning.
-Since the 1980s, all we hear about is “teaching to the tests”.
-Since the public school system is rated on how well students perform on standardized test, teachers are hard-pressed to get their students to do well.
+Here in the U.S., our society has moved away from providing students the tools to achieve a synthesis, which is considered the highest level of learning.
+Since the 1980s, all we hear about is “teaching to the tests.”
+Since the public school system is rated on how well students perform on a standardized test, teachers are hard-pressed to get their students to do well.

-180 days in a school year is not enough time to teach a student to understand how to process data for use in other areas.
+180 days in a school year is not enough time to teach a student how to process data for use in other areas.

 Therefore, students are taught to memorize information.
-Memories fail without using information to build upon.
+Memories fail without using the information to build upon.
 This means the data is eventually fragmented and lost.
-What results is a bunch of functioning adults being led to perform, instead of adults knowing how to arrive solutions using critical thinking and decision-making.
+Many functioning adults are being led to performing instead of adults knowing how to arrive at solutions using critical thinking and decision-making.

 The brain is the most powerful computer known to humans.
-If you don’t understand how to program it, it might as well be a weight to balance your head on your shoulders.
+If you don’t understand how to program it, it might also be a weight to balance your head on your shoulders.

 Want to truly Make America Great?

-Familiarize yourself with these terms and then pass it on.
+Familiarize yourself with these terms and then pass them on.